A Journey Towards YourselfSep 30, 2021

 Sacred plant medicine

 The most powerful healing modality I have ever tried.
 There are several plants used in sacred plant medicine ceremonies and range from mild to extremely strong (e.g. Cacao, San Pedro, Ayahuasca).
 Ayahuasca is at the strong end of the spectrum and not to be taken lightly.
 It will shake your life from the roots in a powerful and unexpected way.
 It will also force trauma out of you by all means possible (diarrhoea, vomiting and days of shock to mention only a few).
 Great caution is recommended when you decide to take this step.
 It’s not a healing modality for everyone and certainly not one to be taken lightly.
-If you want to go down that route, make sure the shaman holding the ceremony is authentic, preferably native from the region the plant comes from, and well experienced.
-Also, in order to have an authentic ceremony make the effort to actually go to the region where the plant is traditionally grown and used for such ceremonies.
+If you want to go down this route, make sure you chose carefully who you're going to do this with and under what circumstances.

 Some of these modalities I tried as a patient and in some of them I have trained as a practitioner.
 And I can say one thing after my ten years of experience in the arts of healing: all these modalities work.
 There’s no recipe and no prescribed order.
 You are unique and your healing journey is unique.
 Try out different things, different therapists, see what you resonate with and what works for you.

 And if you want to know more about these healing modalities and my list of do’s and don’ts in the space of healing, join my free webinar.
 “The do’s and don’ts of energy healing”.
 Friday 8 October 2021 at 8 pm UK time.
 Register for free here!